No. 9 Buckeyes edge No. 4 Michigan, make Big Ten title game - WTMJ

 “Today we needed him big, huge and he produced,” Liddell said after scoring 18 points.
 “That’s why he’s a big-time player.”

-Michigan announced before the game starting guard-forward Isaiah Livers would be out indefinitely because of a stress fracture in his right foot.
+Michigan played without starter Isaiah Livers, who is out indefinitely because of a stress fracture in his right foot.
 Livers was scoreless in 15 minutes in Friday’s victory over Maryland.

 Forward Kyle Young, who missed most of the second half Friday for Ohio State after getting hit in the head with an inadvertent elbow, also sat out.